JVR-07/College-Projects/README.md

 ![ITT Wallpaper](/Resource/wallpaper_itt.png)

+> ⚠ This repository was discontinued after the fifth semester.
+From that point on, each project has its own repository, and the most relevant ones are now public.

 # College Projects

 > This is a personal repository to store and search the projects I have done for the university.